Exclusive: a true Google Workspace vs Microsoft 365 benchmarking

 Google Workspace vs Microsoft 365 comparison

-- Choice of plans: Google does not allow you to have different accounts with different pricing plans, such as, Business Starter and Business Standard, all accounts must be at the same level.
+plans: Google does not allow you to have different accounts with different pricing plans such as Business Starter and Business Standard, all accounts must be at the same level.
 This means that if only one account needs more space or features than a higher profile, all other accounts will need to be upgraded, generating a higher cost.
 Instead, Microsoft allows you to manage the licensing of individual accounts.

 - Windows integration: Microsoft 365 is tightly integrated with the Windows operating system, many components are already pre-installed such as, for example, One Drive.
 This simplifies the management of the entire IT system and lowers costs (TCO).
 In the corporate environment this is a factor that makes the difference and the advantages are increasingly evident as the number of jobs increases.